My name is Will and I am delighted to have been invited to contribute to this online community with my blog all about mindfulness.

 Yes, mindfulness has been clinically proven to help us cope with difficulties but it’s just as important to emphasise this - mindfulness enables us to engage more fully with the life we have, to wake up to our life right now, to become more effective and ultimately to thrive.

-This Blog - What to Expect
+My Blog - What to Expect

 Just like the mindfulness classes I teach, this blog aims to be engaging, practical and grounded in real-life - giving you the understanding and tools to implement mindfulness into your day.